 Our Team in Afghanistan

-Deputy Special Representative of the Secretary-General Resident and Humanitarian Coordinator
+Deputy Special Representative for Afghanistan with the United Nations Assistance Mission in Afghanistan (UNAMA), Resident and Humanitarian Coordinator

 Alison